|

 Morocco

-A unique horse riding experience that will lead you through a rich and beautiful country to the very historic heart of Morocco, a heart that is still very much alive and beating.
-You will see the roman ruins of Volubilis, Meknes, the town of the great king Moulay Ismail and Fez, the Islamic centre of culture, handcraft and religion.
-This experience is also the discovery of a Morocco that is very unusual, fertile, green, a Morocco with a rich soil where fruit and olive trees are growing everywhere.
-You will even see the Dead Valley, dry and deserted.
+A unique horse riding experience that leads you through a rich and beautiful country to the historic heart of Morocco, a heart that is still very much alive and beating.
+You will see the Roman ruins of Volubilis and Meknes, the town of the great king Moulay Ismail and Fez, the Islamic centre of culture, handicrafts and religion.
+This experience also highlights the fertile and green Morocco, a Morocco with a rich soil where fruit and olive trees are growing everywhere.
+In contrast, you also discover the dry and deserted and aptly named Dead Valley.
 To ride here is to enter a new and yet unexplored world.

 |